susanyang17/doc/dev-ref/Spreadsheet_App.md

 ## Auto Save

-`Since 3.8.0`

-App supports auto save, and it is triggered in the following cases:
+Demo App supports auto save, and it is triggered in the following cases:

-1. Users changes a file content, and time period specified expires.
+1. When user changes the file content, and reaches the specified saving time.
-2. Last editing user for the book leaves, e.g. open another book or close the browser.
+2. Last editing user for the book leaves the book, e.g. opens another book or closes the browser.
 3. When server shuts down normally.

-By default, we save all changes for you every 15 minutes, but you can change this period via configuration.
-Following example configures the period with 5 minutes.
+By default, the app saves all changes every 15 minutes, but you can change the frequency via configuration.
+The following example demonstrates how you can change the saving frequency to 5 minutes (300 seconds).

 **Example in zk.xml**